gem/oq-engine/doc/adv-manual/event-based-damage.rst

 Extended consequences
 =====================

-Scenario damage calculations produce damage distributions, i.e. arrays with the probability of being in each damage state listed in the fragility functions.
+Scenario damage calculations produce damage distributions, i.e. arrays containing the probability of being in each damage state defined in the fragility functions.
 There is a damage distribution per each asset, event and loss type, so you can easily produce *billions* of damage distributions.
 This is why the engine provide facilities to compute results based on aggregating the damage distributions, possibly multiplied by suitable coefficients, i.e. *consequences*.

-In general, from the damage distributions it is possible to compute generic consequences by multiplying for known coefficients specified in what is called the *consequence model*.
-For instance, from the probability of being in the collapsed damage state, one might estimate the number of fatalities, given the right multiplicative coefficient.
+For instance, from the probability of being in the collapsed damage state, one may estimate the number of fatalities, given the right multiplicative coefficient.
 Another commonly computed consequence is the economic loss; in order to estimated it, one need a different multiplicative coefficient for each damage state and for each taxonomy.
-The consequence model can be represented as a CSV file like the following:
+The table of coefficients, a.k.a. the *consequence model*, can be represented as a CSV file like the following:

 ===================	============	============	========	==========	===========	==========
  taxonomy          	 consequence  	 loss_type  	 slight 	 moderate 	 extensive 	 complete